dpmlab/dpmlab.github.io/people.md

 </table>

 ## Current Lab Members

+### Postdocs
 <table style="width:100%">
 <tr>
-<td style="width:280px"><b>Matthew Sachs</b>, Postdoc (Presidential Scholars in Society and Neuroscience program): Matt received his PhD from the University of Southern California’s in Dr. Antonio Damasio's Brain and Creativity Institute.
+<td style="width:280px"><b>Matthew Sachs</b> (Presidential Scholars in Society and Neuroscience program): Matt received his PhD from the University of Southern California’s in Dr. Antonio Damasio's Brain and Creativity Institute.
 His research focuses on modeling the neural and behavioral mechanisms involved in emotional and rewarding responses to naturalistic stimuli, such as music and film.
 <br><a href="http://www.matthewsachs.com/">Personal Website</a>
 <br>
 </td>